 - What is a VLE?

 At Highfurlong we have developed a Virtual Learning Environment (VLE).
 We are using the computer/tablet-based learning environment of Seesaw.
 The advantage of using Seesaw for online learning during individual absence or whole school closure is that it can be accessed from any computer, tablet device or smartphone with internet access in the world.
 This in turn allows staff to continue Highfurlong’s educational offer whilst our students are at home.

 - E-Learning at Home

 If families have an internet connection at home, their child will be able to access their own class journal feed on Seesaw and thus interact with their peers in a safe and controlled way.
 Unlike the parent’s app, students will be able to view posts from other members of their class, like and comment on them, following approval from the class teacher.

-During a student’s absence, we have provided a weekly home learning scheme which follows the curriculum being taught in your child’s classroom.
-This can be used at home in conjunction with Seesaw activities which will be send out by the class teacher.
+Below you will find our previous weekly plans.
 To find the scheme tailored for you child, click on the key stage they are in to gain access to a Google Drive document with links for each subject.

 RM Easimaths is an online programme designed to help pupils make confident progress in mathematics.
 The program has over 12,000 topics covering ages 4-12 and offers students an effective online, independent learning tool with which to build upon their pre-existing knowledge whilst at home.
 Each student has their own individual login username and their ability level is set in school to ensure the best possible outcome for their continued learning and progress.
 Students can access RM Easimaths through the website https://www.rmeasimaths.com/Easimaths/Account/Login.